Documentation Index

-When both are enabled, frame interpolation runs first (increasing the frame count), then upscaling runs on every frame (increasing the spatial resolution).
+When both are enabled, frame interpolation runs first (increasing the frame

-Frame Interpolation (video only)#
+Frame Interpolation (video only)

-Frame interpolation synthesizes new frames between each pair of consecutive generated frames, producing smoother motion without re-running the diffusion model.
+Frame interpolation synthesizes new frames between each pair of consecutive

 The --frame-interpolation-exp flag controls how many rounds of interpolation